linroger/FinanceCompendium/IV. Fixed Income/Sovereign & Money Markets/Instruments of the Money Market/Chapter 15 OPTIONS ON MONEY MARKET FUTURES.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-05/0dd82cc9-82bb-421a-abee-63a93e8273b0/0de2d476b636b72c88afd956f01f8a1d8624b3ce573ff5b5223adffb364d5b74.jpg)
 FIGURE 5

-# Principles of Option Pricing
+## Principles of Option Pricing

 The Time Value of an Option An out-of-the-money option typically will sell for a positive premium before the contract expiration date because there is always some chance that the option will go in-the-money before it expires.
 The excess of an option premium over its intrinsic value is termed its time value, or speculative value.
 All other things equal, the time value of an option tends to increase with the time to expiration because a longer-lived option has a greater chance of going deeper in-the-money before it expires.
 At expiration time value is zero and the only value the option has is its intrinsic value.
 The rate at which an option premium changes over time, with all other things held equal, is known as the "theta" of the option.
 Option pricing theory predicts that theta should be negative, reflecting the fact that time value is expected to fall as the expiration date draws nearer.

 Table 1 lists call prices, underlying futures prices, and time values for IMM Eurodollar futures call options with different expiration dates as of the close of trading on October 21, 1992.
 Looking at the first row, a December Eurodollar futures call option with a strike price of 96.00 sold for a premium of 51 basis points, while the price of the underlying futures contract at the end of the same trading session was 96.44.
 Thus, the intrinsic value of the December option was 44 basis points.
 The difference between the call premium and its intrinsic value was 7 basis points, or \$175.
 Notice that the time values listed in Table 1 are larger for options with more distant expiration dates.

-# TABLE 1

-# Eurodollar Futures Call Option Premiums,

-Intrinsic Values, and Time Values
+## Table 1: Eurodollar Futures Call Option Premiums, Intrinsic Values, and Time Values

 <table><tr><td>Expiration Month</td><td>Strike Price</td><td>Premium</td><td>Futures Price</td><td>Intrinsic Value</td><td>Time Value</td></tr><tr><td>December 1992</td><td>96.00</td><td>0.51</td><td>96.44</td><td>0.44</td><td>0.07</td></tr><tr><td>March 1993</td><td>96.00</td><td>0.55</td><td>96.36</td><td>0.36</td><td>0.19</td></tr><tr><td>June 1993</td><td>96.00</td><td>0.39</td><td>95.91</td><td>0.00</td><td>0.39</td></tr></table>